 The first figure of a sequence begins at the moment the aircraft departs from wings-level, horizontal flight path.
 A figure is complete at the moment the aircraft returns to a wings-level, horizontal flight path.
-The only exceptions to this are in the grading of the exit lines in Aresti Aerobatic Catalogue Families 7.7, 7.8, and 7.10 (Square and Octagon Loops).
+The only exceptions to this are in the grading of the exit lines in Aresti Aerobatic Catalogue Families 7.4.3.x thru 7.4.6.x (Square and Octagon Loops).